Gerry Anderson: Thunderbirds

 APF's next project for ATV was inspired by a mining disaster that occurred in West Germany in October 1963.
 This real-life drama inspired Anderson to create a new programme format about a rescue organisation, which eventually became his most famous and popular series, Thunderbirds (1965–1966).
 The dramatic title was inspired by the letter Anderson's older brother Lionel had written to his family during World War II.

 Grade was very enthusiastic about the concept and agreed to back a series of 25-minute episodes (the same length as Stingray), so the Andersons scripted a pilot episode, "Trapped in the Sky", and began production.
-Gerry initially wanted actress Fenella Fielding to perform the voice of Lady Penelope, but Sylvia convinced her husband that she herself ought to play the role.
+Anderson initially wanted actress Fenella Fielding to perform the voice of Lady Penelope, but Sylvia convinced her husband that she herself ought to play the role.
 Thunderbirds also marked the start of a long professional association with actor Shane Rimmer, who voiced Scott Tracy.

 Production on Thunderbirds had been under way for several months when Grade saw the completed 25-minute version of "Trapped in the Sky".
 He was so excited by the result that he insisted that the episodes be extended to fifty minutes.
 With a substantial increase in budget, the production was restructured to expand episodes already filmed or in pre-production, and create new 50-minute scripts for the remainder.
 Grade and others were so convinced that Thunderbirds would be a success that a feature-film version of the series was proposed even before the pilot episode went to air.
 At this approximate time, APF was renamed Century 21 Productions.

 After APF was renamed Century 21 Productions, it enjoyed its greatest success with Thunderbirds, and the series made the Andersons world famous.
 However, it was cancelled midway through the second series because Grade was unable to sell the show to an American network.
 Despite being wildly popular in the UK and abroad, Grade felt that without an American buyer, a full second series would fail to recoup its cost.
 It would later find moderate success in the United States through syndication.